 If you are choosing an independent pre-school place you can expect to pay up to £1000 per term in London although you may be eligible for a free part time place.

-For a list of your local nurseries visit Direct Gov’s Childcare Finder.
+For a list of your local nurseries visit the UK government's Find a registered childminder page

 How do I choose a nursery?